15 Basic Components of a Building Structure

 The floor is the plane over the plinth level.
 A variety of materials like tiles, granites, marbles, concrete, etc. are used for flooring.
 The ground has to be properly compacted and leveled before flooring.
 The floor may be created in different levels and it is named as the ground floor, first floor(above the ground floor), the second floor(above the first floor), etc. Read Also: Types of Flooring.

-Walls are the vertical members or components of a building.
+Walls are vertical members and one of the main components of a building.
 Wall may be load-bearing or non-load-bearing types.
 It can be constructed with mud, stones, bricks, concrete blocks, etc. Walls protect the insiders from environmental components like – rain, wind, sunshine, wild animals, and societal enemies and give privacy to the occupants.
 Read Also: Partition Walls.

 Doors & windows, and ventilators form different openings in a building.
 Doors are made to access the room whereas windows and small ventilators are provided in the walls for the light and aeration in the building.

 A stone slab or a concrete slab called LINTEL is constructed just above the openings to hold up the walls above the openings.
 On the other hand, SILL is made up just below the window.
 There are different types of lintel classified according to the use of materials such as a brick lintel, stone lintel, concrete lintel, etc.

 Chajjas are the weather shades made above the windows and projected towards the outside of them.
 A Chajja restricts the direct sunbeams and rainwater to enter the house.